-State Board has the water right application approval on the agenda for their next meeting scheduled for March 1, 2011.
-Focus is now on the Design-Build-Operate (DBO) "Request for Qualifications" process and clearing up land acquisition for the intake site and water treatment plant site.
-Request for Qualifications submittal deadline is April 15, 2011 of which a selection process will narrow it down to 3 DBO teams who will then be invited to submit responses to a Request for Proposal.
+Focus is now on the Design-Build-Operate (DBO) "Request for Proposal" process and clearing up land acquisition for the intake site and water treatment plant site.

 Project:

 Supervisory Control and Data Acquisition (SCADA) (DB/AO)

 Status:

 SCADA contract has been awarded to Auburn Constructors and work has commenced.
 Work should be completed by summer 2011.
 Ecologic Engineering Inc. is the construction management firm and did an independent review of the design.
 FCC license has been obtained.
 Work has proceeded very well and smoothly.